olganazarenko/DockerFile/README.md

 # DockerFile
-amigos_project built with Pip/Poetry and added DockerFile.
+amigos_project built with Pip and added DockerFile.